WhiteHouse/api-standards/README.md

 ## Error handling

+Error responses (400-599 status codes) must not have `results`.
 Error responses must include an internal error code and a user-friendly message.
 It may contain more detail in a "payload" property, which must be an object.

 For example: